Title I Parent & Family Engagement Policy & Compact

 - Hold workshops connecting caregivers to tools and resources, such as Partners in Print, Family Science Night, and weekly parent workshops in the Parent Resource Center.

-- Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through principal coffees/PTA Meetings and curriculum nights.
+- Offer regular opportunities for families to learn directly from school staff about the school’s academic, behavioral, and social programming through principal coffees/PTA Meetings and curriculum.

-- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as Partners in Print, Changing Education Through the Arts (CETA) events, and curriculum events.
+- Encourage participation in family learning events where caregivers learn strategies to support their child’s learning at home and have a chance to practice those strategies with their child, such as Partners in Print.
+Changing Education Through the Arts (CETA) events, and Curriculum Nights.

-- Provide ongoing access to resources in the school, such as the Children’s Clothing Boutique, Parent Resource Center, Parent Workshops, Parent Coffees and information on Curriculum Nights.
+- Provide ongoing access to resources in the school, such as the Children and Family Clothing Boutique, Parent Resource Center, Parent Workshops, Parent Coffees and information on Curriculum Nights.

 - Provide mentors for students though after school clubs and activities.